mesosphere/dcos-docs-site/pages/services/kubernetes/2.0.0-1.12.1/operations/exposing-the-kubernetes-api-marathonlb-edgelb/index.md

 ![Exposing the Kubernetes API using HAProxy](/services/kubernetes/2.0.0-1.12.1/img/marathonlb.png "Exposing the Kubernetes API using HAProxy")

+Figure 1.
+Exposing the Kubernetes API using HAProxy

 These examples assume that you want to expose the Kubernetes API for a cluster named `kubernetes-cluster`.
 If your Kubernetes cluster has a different name, then some changes may need to be made; these are called out below.

-_Note that if you have Marathon-LB running on a given public agent node, ports 9090, 9091, 80, 443, and 10000-10150 are consumed by Marathon-LB by default; keep this in mind when considering public Kubernetes node placement._
+<p class="message--note"><strong>NOTE: </strong>If you have Marathon-LB running on a given public agent node, ports 9090, 9091, 80, 443, and 10000-10150 are consumed by Marathon-LB by default; keep this in mind when considering public Kubernetes node placement.</p>

 # Example 1: Using an existing Marathon-LB instance